 Confined Space Entry in the Workplace

 Employees who are required to enter OSHA-defined confined spaces must attend Confined Space Entry Training prior to making the entry.
+Confined space rescuers must also complete a training.
 Conversely, those who have no need to enter a confined space are prohibited from doing so.
 Because of the serious nature of confined space accidents there are no exceptions to this rule.

 OSHA defines a confined space as a space that:

 - Is large enough and so configured that an employee can enter and perform work, AND

 - Is not intended for continuous occupancy, AND

 - Has a limited or restricted means of entrance or egress.

 In addition, if all three of these conditions exist and any of the following also are present or potentially present, a written entry permit must be obtained from EH&S prior to entry:

 - material which could engulf an entrant